Fleckism/SecurityPlus/SecurityPlus/9C Secure Wireless Infrastructure.md

 ### Wireless Access Point (WAP) Placement

-An infrastructure-based wireless network comprises one or more wireless access points, each connected to a wired network.
+An infrastructure-based wireless network comprises one or more wireless access points ([[Device]]) , each connected to a wired network.
 The access points forward traffic to and from the wired switched network.
-Each WAP is identified by its MAC address, also referred to as its basic service set identifier ([[BSSID]]).
+Each WAP is identified by its [[MAC address]], also referred to as its basic service set identifier ([[BSSID]]).
 Each wireless network is identified by its name, or service set identifier ([[SSID]]).

 Wireless networks can operate in either the 2.4 GHz or 5 GHz radio band.
 Each radio band is divided into a number of channels, and each WAP must be configured to use a specific channel.
 For performance reasons, the channels chosen should be as widely spaced as possible to reduce different **types of interference**: